bdunko/Charon-s-Obol/notes/Obol/Data/Coins.md

 		- [ ] ??? - Charge a coin.
 		- [ ] Chaos - Reflip 2/3/4/5 other random coins (1/2/3/4 charges)
 		- [ ] Oedipus - Make a coin Unlucky and turn it to its other face.
+		- [ ] ??? - Bless a coin.
+		- [ ] ??? - Turn a coin to tails.
 		- [ ] ??? - Choose a coin.
-Bless it.
-		- [ ] ??? - Flip all other coins to tails.
-Gain many souls for each coin flipped down in this way.
-		- [ ] ??? - Choose a coin.
 If it's on tails, flip it to heads and flip another random coin to tails.
 If it's on heads, flip it to tails and flip another random coin to heads.
 		- [x] ??? - Change each coin to its other side.
 		- [ ] ??? - Lose shards equal to a coin's tails penalty - flip that coin to heads.
-		- [ ] ??? - Flip each coin to its other side.
+		- [x] ??? - Flip each coin to its other side.
 		- [ ] ??? - Turn a coin to heads.
 Permanently increase it's tails penalty.
 		- [x] ??? - Flip a coin, plus each other coin this power has been used on this round.
 3/4/5/6 uses.
-		- [ ] ??? - 3/6/10/15 reflips, cannot be flipped, does not recharge naturally.
+		- [ ] ??? - 3/6/10/15 reflips, tails just turns this to heads, does not recharge naturally.
 When upgraded, fully recharge.
 		- [ ] ??? - Many charges - Change a random coin to its other side.
 		- [ ] Atlas - Flip the coins adjacent to this coin.
-For each that lands on heads, flip a random monster coin.
 	- [ ] **Spend**
-		- [ ] ??? - Infinite uses.
-Spend 4/3/2/1 souls to do something helpful.
-Soul cost increases by 1 each use, resets at end of round. (tails - reflip, athena, gain life equal to cost; heads - freeze, bless, rarely upgrade, recharge if god)
 		- [x] ??? - Infinite uses.
 Flip a coin to heads, then lose 1 life.
 Life loss increases each time this is used.
 Resets when upgraded.
 	- [ ] **Positioning**
 		- [x] Aeolus - The Winds Shall Obey - Reflip each coin to the left/right of this (alternates each use)